Yves Saint Laurent (designer): The YSL years

-The prêt-à-porter line became extremely popular with the public if not with the critics and eventually earned many times more for Saint Laurent and Bergé than the haute couture line.
+While the prêt-à-porter line became extremely popular with the public and eventually earned many times more for Saint Laurent and Bergé than the haute couture line, Saint Laurent's decision to continue producing haute couture lines resulted in some landmark collections as well during the 1970s, most famously the fall 1976 Russian Peasant collection, which brought the popular peasant silhouette of the time to a peak of exotic luxury, but also his spring 1978 Broadway Suit presentation, which inspired the fashion industry to move toward wide, padded shoulders.
 However, Saint Laurent, whose health had been precarious for years, became erratic under the pressure of designing two haute couture and two prêt-à-porter collections every year.

-He increasingly turned to alcohol and drugs.
+In 1976, Saint Laurent and Bergé ended their romantic relationship but remained business partners.
+Saint Laurent increasingly turned to alcohol and drugs.
 At some shows, he could barely walk down the runway at the end of the show, and he had to be supported by models.